msank00/msank00.github.io/_posts/2020-01-19-blog_500_Domain_Knowledge_Insurance.md

 Exposure refers to an individual’s `susceptibility to various risks encountered` in daily life.
 It denotes the individual’s potential for accidents and other losses.
 Insurance companies evaluate the level of risk an individual faces and use it to calculate insurance premiums.
 For instance, the more frequently a person drives a car, the higher that individual’s exposure to accidents and other similar problems will be.
 In some cases, insurance companies refer to their insured entities as exposures too.
 This is because the policyholders represent risks to the insurance company, since the insurer will need to pay the appropriate benefits to the policyholders if they file a claim.

+The number of policies, which have been written, denote the exposure.
+Say the insurer does $1000$ motor accident policies and  $10$ wild-fire policies.
+Now the Insurer is **exposed to** motor accidents more than the wild-fire accidents.
+Because whenever any accident will happen, the insured will claim for money and insurer will lose money.
+So by doing more motor policies insurer is `exposed to` more motor risks.
+So number of policies for a category (motor accident) indicates the exposure to the risk of losing money due to accident of that category (motor accident).

 <a href="#Top" style="color:#2F4F4F;background-color: #c8f7e4;float: right;">Content</a>